 This story is featured in the August 2012 issue of Canoe & Kayak Magazine which can be purchased here.

-Words: Tyler Williams
+Story by Tyler Williams

-Photos: Zbigniew Bzdak
+Photos by Zbigniew Bzdak

 In June 1981, seven famished Polish adventurers paddled through the Colca’s dramatic granite gates, marking the completion of a historic first descent.
 The men, who called themselves the Canoandes (Canoe + Andes) did not revel in their accomplishment.
 They had entered the canyon 11 days before, carrying provisions for just five days.
 Finding food at the nearest village was their first priority, and after dozens of similar adventures in Mexico and Central America, they knew the drill: Shrug off the pangs of hunger, and paddle onward.